 Stipple Ceiling Removal

-Using a spray bottle with water, spray the ceiling starting in small sections at a time.
-Let the water soak and the ceiling absorb the moisture for a few minutes. (approx 20) Spray the water on the ceiling a second time and let it sit again for another 20 minutes.
+Using a spray water bottle spray the ceiling starting in small sections at a time.
+Let the water soak and the ceiling absorb the moisture for a few minutes. (approx. 20) Spray the water onto the ceiling a second time and let it sit again for another 20 minutes.

-Once you’ve removed all the stipple from the ceilings, you will have to sand it down to a smooth finish before applying any paint.
-If there is any damage to the drywall after you’ve removed all the textured material then you may need to make a few drywall repairs.
+Once all the stipple from the ceilings has been removed it needs to be sanded to a smooth finish before applying any paint.
+If any damage is evident to the drywall on the ceiling you may need to make a few drywall patches and repairs.